seshu-kumar-kolli/order-summary/src/Readme.md

-Okay, here's a problem description for the coding challenge:

 **Problem Description: Order Summary Generation**

 You are given two lists of data: a list of `Product` objects and a list of `Order` objects.
 Your task is to process these lists and generate an order summary for each valid order.